OtagoPolytechnic/Duck/README.md

 -->

 ## Team
 We are the Studio 5+6 Games Team!
 We are a team in our third year at the Bachelor of Information Technology in Otago Polytechnic.
-The game started development at the start of 2024 and has been in active development since then.
+The game started development in late 2023 and has been in active development since then.
 In July, the team experienced a shuffle, with two developers moving to another project and one new developer joining.
 <!-- Note: Proper name for the team? -->

 - Developers